hanabi/hanabi.github.io/Reference.md

     * You have two cards clued in your hand that you know to be red 3 and red 5.
     * The only useful cards left in the deck are two red 2's.
     * Here, there is no reason for you to stall, since the red 3 will **not** be played sooner if you stall.

+### Recognizing *Finesses* on Other Players (Part 1)

+* Sometimes, a player will give a clue that looks like it could be either a *Finesse* or a *Bluff*.
+Between these two moves, which should have precedence?
+* For example, in a 4-player game:
+  * All of the 1's are played on the stacks.
+  * Cathy has a blue 2 on her *Finesse Position*.
+  * Alice clues blues to Donald, highlighting a blue 3 as a *Play Clue*.
+  * Now, it is Bob's turn.
+* What to think **depends** on whether you are Bob or whether you are someone else on the team.
+* First, let's consider the case of Bob, the very next player.
+Bob should **always assume a *Finesse* over a *Bluff***.
+From his perspective:
+  * Bob knows that if this is a *Finesse*, then Cathy will blind-play the blue 2, and then Donald will know that he has the blue 3.
+If this is the case, Bob should not do anything special.
+  * Bob also knows that if this is a *Bluff*, then Bob should blind-play his *Finesse Position* card immediately.
+  * Bob knows that if there is any way that this could be a *Finesse* (the truth), he should **assume that the truth is being told**.
+Thus, Bob knows that it must be a *Finesse* on Cathy and should not blind-play anything.

+### Telling the Difference Between a Finesse and a Bluff (Part 2)

+* With the previous section in mind, let's switch examples and assume that Alice did a clue and then Bob blind-played a card.
+* So secondly, we can consider the case of Bob **after** he has blind-played a card, which also extends to the rest of the team.
+How does everyone know whether Alice did a *Finesse* or a *Bluff* on Bob?
+* The way to find out is to look at **whether the card that blind-played "matches" the clue that was given**.
+If the clue matches, then it is a *Finesse*.
+If the clue did not match, then it is a *Bluff*.
+* If it is ambiguous whether or not the card matches, then the team should **always assume a *Bluff* over a *Finesse***.
+(Note that this is the opposite of the precedence in step 1!)
+* Example 1:
+  * Blue 1 is played on the stacks.
+  * Alice clues Cathy about a blue card.
+  * Bob blind-plays a blue 2.
+  * This must be a *Finesse*, because **blue matches blue**.
+So Cathy should think that she has the blue 3.
+* Example 2:
+  * Blue 1 is played on the stacks.
+  * Alice clues Cathy about a blue card.
+  * Bob blind-plays a red 1.
+  * This must be a *Bluff*, because **red does not match blue**.
+So Cathy should think that she has the one-away from playable blue card, blue 3.
+* Example 3:
+  * Rainbow 1 is played on the stacks.
+  * Alice clues Cathy about a blue card.
+  * Bob blind-plays a rainbow 2.
+  * This must be a *Finesse*, because **blue matches blue**.
+So Cathy should think that she has the rainbow 3.
+* Example 4:
+  * Blue 2 is played on the stacks.
+  * Alice clues Cathy about a 4.
+  * Bob blind-plays the blue 3.
+  * This must be a *Finesse*, because **3 matches 4**.
+So Cathy should think that she has the blue 4.
+* Example 5:
+  * Blue 2 is played on the stacks.
+  * Alice clues Cathy about a 4.
+  * Bob blind-plays the red 1.
+  * This must be a *Bluff*, because **1 does not match 4**.
+So Cathy should think that she has the one-away from playable 4, the blue 4.
+(This is an example of a *Hard Bluff*, which is covered in more detail later.)
+* Example 6:
+  * Nothing is played on the stacks.
+  * Alice clues Cathy about a 4.
+  * Bob blind-plays the red 1.
+  * This **cannot** be a *Bluff*, because there are no one-away from playable 4's.
+So even though 1 does not match 4, this must be a *Finesse*, because Alice is not allowed to perform a *Bluff* with any card that she wants.
+  * Cathy does not see any other red cards in Bob's hand.
+So Cathy should think that she has the red 4, because that would match the blind-play of a red 1.
+Subsequently, Cathy must have red 2 on her *Finesse Position* and red 3 on her *Second Finesse Position*.

+### Urgency Principle (How to Tell If Someone Is Finessed)

+* Normally, when a *Finesse* or *Bluff* occurs, someone blind-plays right away.
+This is extremely important, because it resynchronizes the information amongst the team.
+So, as a group, we always agree to blind-play our cards are soon as reasonably possible.
+This is called *The Urgency Principle*.
+* Thus, if you see that a player does **not** blind-play into the *Finesse* or *Bluff*, then you know that the *Finesse* must be **on you**.
+* However, there are some important exceptions:
+  1) Players are allowed to **defer** playing into a *Finesse* or *Bluff* if they are doing a *Finesse* or *Bluff* of their own (and no-one else on the team could have done it).
+  2) Players are allowed to **defer** playing into a *Finesse* or *Bluff* if they are doing something really important, like saving a 5 on chop, giving a *Play Clue* to a card that is about to be discarded, or something along those lines.
+* So, if any of the above two conditions apply, then you have to **wait** and give the player yet another turn to demonstrate whether or not they will blind-play.

+### Guide Principle

+* Part of Hanabi involves making sure that if you perform an action, someone else on the team won't discard anything important (*Save Principle*).
+Additionally, part of Hanabi involves accounting for all the possibilities (*Schrödinger's Cat Principle*).
+* Combined, these two principles usually result in players taking the most conservative possible approach, even if a certain action would have a very low risk of losing the game.
+* One *exception* to the above rules is when Bob does not know whether or not a *Finesse* or *Bluff* is occurring.
+For example, in a 3-player game:
+  * No cards are played on the stacks.
+  * Alice clues red to Cathy, touching a red 2 as a *Play Clue*.
+  * Bob does not see any red 1's in anyone else's hand.
+Thus, Bob knows that Alice intends for him to blind-play a card.
+  * From Bob's perspective, it can be either a *Finesse* (on exactly red 1) or a *Bluff* (on the 1 of any of the other suits).
+  * Cathy also has a critical 5 in chop.
+  * If this is a *Finesse*, then Bob will blind-play the red 1, and Cathy will play the red 2.
+If this is the case, Cathy will never be at risk of discarding the 5 and losing the game.
+  * If this is a *Bluff*, then Bob will blind-play some other 1, and Cathy will have nothing to do.
+If this is the case, then Cathy could discard and the team could lose the game.
+  * Should Bob risk blind-playing or should he save the 5?
+* In this example, it follows from *Save Principle* that Bob should "play it safe" and give a *5 Save* to the 5 and *then* try to blind-play the red 1 on the next turn.
+* However, Bob also knows from *Good Lie Principle*, lies have to resolve immediately.
+If Bob saved the 5, and then blind-played on the next turn, and it turned out to be a *Bluff*, then the lie would not have resolved immediately.
+Thus, from *Good Lie Principle*, Bob can assume that this is a *Finesse*.
+* Stated in a different way, Bob has to trust that Alice is successfully "guiding" the rest of the team with the line that she has chosen.
+This means that Bob is going to play exactly red 1 into the red 2.
+Alternatively, it could also be the case that it is a *Bluff*, but Cathy will not discard, and will clue some card in Bob's hand.
+Either way, the 5 will be safe.
+This is called *Guide Principle*.

 <br />